amalf238/tictactoe_enhancements/README.md

 # Tic Tac Toe Enhancements

-A creative twist of a tictactoe game implemented in Flutter that uses outer space characters with eye-catching animations instead of the traditional X and O.
+A creative twist on a traditional tictactoe game implemented in Flutter, that uses outer space characters with eye-catching animations instead of the traditional X and O.

 ## Features